 Fibromyalgia specifically means pain in the muscles, ligaments and tendons, generally all the softer, more fibrous tissues in the body.
-There is a sense, according to most patients, of ‘aching all over’, with the related symptoms of a chronic case of flu, but 24 hours a day.
+There is a sense, according to most patients, of ‘aching all over’, with the related symptoms of a chronic case of flu.
 Muscles often feel as if they have been pulled or worked too hard and there are instances where muscles may twitch or feel like they’re burning.
 Cognitive abilities can also be affected with many patients reporting having ‘brain-fog’, where they find functions such as concentration and memory to be impaired.

 Fibromyalgia affects people of all ages and backgrounds, although it is seven times more likely to be diagnosed in women than men.
 The condition often develops between the ages of 30 and 50 but it can occur in people of all ages including the very young and very old, especially when it is the result of an accident or injury.

 Figures regarding how many people are living with fibromyalgia vary, although it is often described as a common condition.
 Arthritis Research UK and other charities and bodies in related areas believe that 1 in 25 people in the UK may be affected with the condition to some degree.

 There are more severe cases and those where people can function comfortably from day to day, with only mild symptoms.